jsoliveir/api-service-orchestrator/readme.md

 # **What is this...**

-It's a simple Rest API / Orchestrator.
+It's a simple Rest API / Orchestrator very helpful when comes to run integration tests.

 The orchestrator runs workflows written in yaml.